Stanley Park: Recognition

 Stanley Park was named the best park in the world in 2013, according to website Tripadvisor's first ever Travellers' Choice Awards.
-Central Park in New York took second place and Colorado's Garden of the Gods was third place.
+Central Park in New York took second place and Colorado's Garden of the Gods took third place.

 Attractions

 The Vancouver Seawall is popular for walking, running, cycling, inline skating, and even fishing (with a licence).
 There are two paths, one for skaters and cyclists and the other for pedestrians.
 The lane for cyclists and skaters goes one-way in a counterclockwise loop.
 Walking the entire loop around Stanley Park takes about two hours, while biking it takes about one hour.

 There are also more than 27 km of forest trails inside the park.
 Forest trails are patrolled by members of the Vancouver Police Department on horseback.
-The Mounted Unit's youth outreach includes offering guided tours of the stables and the ‘Collector’s Trading Card Program,’ which encourages children of all ages to approach a constable on horseback and request a card.
+The police department mounted unit's youth outreach includes offering guided tours of the stables and the "Collector's Trading Card Program", which encourages children of all ages to approach a constable on horseback and request a card.